versionone/continuum-cli/README.md

 ```
 ## Update

-If you already have Maestro Client and want the latest version:
+If you already have Client and want the latest version:

 ```
 pip install --upgrade https://github.com/cloudsidekick/maestroclient/archive/latest.zip